kotest/kotest-cookbook/README.md

 answers.next() shouldBe 44
 ```

-It is important that we are using an extension function on a `Seqeunce` and not on a `List`.
+It is important that we are using an extension function on a `Sequence` and not on a `List`.
 The reason is simple - sequences are evaluated lazily, so we can invoke any side effects along with providing the values.
 The following simple example shows how that works: